 Alabama’s most common natural disasters include severe storms, tropical storms and hurricanes, floods, wildfires, tornadoes, extreme heat, landslides, and power outages.

-Between 1953 and 2019, Alabama declared 87 major disasters, of which severe storms and hurricanes happened the most according to FEMA.
+Between 1953 and 2019, Alabama declared 87 major disasters, of which severe storms and hurricanes happened the most according to the Federal Emergency Management Agency (FEMA).

 The northern region tends to receive more rain than the southern region, which as a whole averages a total of 56 inches of rain yearly— this is almost twice as much as the national average.
 Some cities have an average of 100 days of thunderstorms per year!